Q: I'm quite an advanced player, and I've taken many quartet courses before. Will "Basically Quartets" be too easy for me?

 Q: I like getting together

-with friends to read quartets, but I don't like getting coached, and
+with friends to read quartets, but I don't like getting coached and

 feel that I already know enough to enjoy what I'm doing.
 Would I enjoy